Temporary Closure Effective March 14

 Educational Travel Programs

 Together, we are facing an unbelievable crisis impacting our families, businesses, and communities.
-All of our Educational Travel Programs for the Spring season have been canceled, but we are looking ahead to hosting tours this Fall.
+All of our Educational Travel Programs for 2020 have been canceled, but we are looking ahead to hosting tours next year.
 Like you, we watch for developments every day, and will adjust as we learn if any of our travel plans need to change.
 We remain focused on our mission to keep the story of World War II alive so that future generations will understand the price of freedom.

-Currently, we are optimistic about running tours this Fall if travel restrictions are lifted and the CDC, WHO, and federal government deem international travel permissible.
+Currently, we are optimistic about running tours in 2021 if travel restrictions are lifted and the CDC, WHO, and federal government deem international travel permissible.
 The health and safety of our travelers is our highest priority.
 We will continue to provide updates here as the situation evolves.

 If you need assistance with anything pertaining to our Educational Travel Programs, please do not hesitate to call us at 504-528-1944, ext.
 257 or email firstname.lastname@example.org.